abishekatp/notes/QC/131_MS_Classical_Information.md

 ## How do we find classical state set multiple systems?

-* So we have said that multiple system is formed by two or more individual systems.
-If each individual system has its own associated classical states, then the multiple system is represented by a cartesian product of classical state sets of these individual systems.
+* So we have said that multiple systems is formed by two or more single system.
+If each of the single system has its own associated classical states set, then the multiple systems are represented by the cartesian product of classical state set of each of the single systems.

-* For example In our torch light example we had two individual systems with classical state sets $\Sigma_1$ and $\Sigma_2$.
-We can represent a classical states of a torch light using the cartesian product of these individual system as follows.
+* For example In our torch light example we had two single systems with classical state sets $\Sigma_1$ and $\Sigma_2$.
+We can represent a classical states of a torch light using the cartesian product of these single systems as follows.

 $$\Sigma = \Sigma_1 \times \Sigma_2 = \{ (OFF, LOW), (OFF, HIGH), (ON, LOW), (ON, HIGH)\}$$